 The launch of Let's Encrypt in May 2016 attracted a lot of attention in the trade press.
-Because the Americans offer something for free, which until now all site operators had to pay good money for: SSL certificates.
-The benefit and value of free SSL Certificates cannot be overestimated.
+This is because the Americans offer something free of charge for which all website operators previously had to pay good money: SSL certificates.
+The benefit and value of free SSL certificates cannot be overestimated.

-Let's Encrypt not only enables all site operators worldwide to encrypt their offers, but also makes the network a safer, faster and fairer place.
+Let's Encrypt not only enables all site owners worldwide to encrypt their services, but also makes the web a safer, faster and fairer place.
 In this dossier we explain clearly what Let's Encrypt is, how it works and how you can get your next SSL certificate for free.

-And yet the mere existence of free SSL certificates already has a noticeable effect on the German hosting market.
-Many host and SSL authorities already offer site operators a SSL certificate free of charge to.
-That was not the case until recently.
-Granted: Let's Encrypt can't do everything, but offers everything you need as a site operator for the vast majority of blogs, shops and corporate sites.
+And yet the mere existence of free SSL certificates is already having a noticeable effect on the German hosting market.
+Many host and SSL authorities already offer site operators an SSL certificate for free today.
+This was not the case until recently.
+Admittedly: Let's Encrypt can't do everything, but it offers everything a site operator needs for the vast majority of blogs, shops and company sites.

-But besides the encryption of your own site and a speed advantage, Let's Encrypt does another important service: The free SSL makes your site future-proof.
-Because hard times are dawning for unencrypted sites ones from 2017.
-Since 2014, Google has been planning something that could cost many site operators massive trust and visitors. sites marked as unsafe.
-Mozilla, the foundation behind the popular Firefox browser, also has plans to make insecure - i.e. HTTP websites - available to the public. to systematically disadvantage.
+But besides the encryption of your own site and a speed advantage, Let's Encrypt provides another important service: The free SSL makes your site future-proof.
+Because hard times are ahead for unencrypted sites as of 2017.
+Since 2014, Google has been planning something that could cost many site operators massive trust and visitors. sites without HTTPS will be marked as insecure in the in-house browser from 2017.
+Mozilla, the foundation behind the popular Firefox browser, also has plans to systematically disadvantage insecure - i.e. HTTP - websites.

-But with just a few clicks, thanks to free SSL, you can overcome these concerns.
-You can make yours site more secure with a certificate, reduce legal uncertainty and even give it a performance boost.
-In this dossier, we clarify the most important answers and background information.
+But with just a few clicks, you can put those concerns to rest with free SSL.
+You can make your site more secure with a certificate, reduce legal uncertainty and even give it a performance boost.
+We clarify the most important answers and background information in this dossier.

-Free does not mean that Let's Encrypt's certificates are less secure.
-In fact, however, the free certificates differ from those that are subject to a fee.
+Free does not mean that the certificates from Let's Encrypt are less secure.
+In fact, the free certificates are different from the paid ones.
 Nevertheless, there is no difference in terms of security.
-It is therefore all the more important to understand why Let's Encrypt actually provides everyone with an SSL certificate for free and how the system behind it works.
+It is therefore all the more important to understand why Let's Encrypt actually provides everyone with a free SSL certificate and how the system behind it works.

-Let's Encrypt is a certification authority for SSL certificates - also known as Certification Authority (CA) - which officially started operating in May 2015.
+Let's Encrypt is a certification authority for SSL certificates - also called Certification Authority (CA) - which started its official operation in May 2015.
 The initiative has created an automated process through which SSL certificates are issued.
 Because of this almost complete automation, the project gets by with very few employees and can also offer the certificates free of charge.
 The costs incurred for employees and infrastructure are covered by donations and sponsorships.

-No matter whether the certificate is free of charge or subject to a fee: it always fulfils the same task.
+Regardless of whether the certificate is free or paid for, it always performs the same task.
 It shows the user that he is on the "right" website and that the data traffic between browser and web server is encrypted.

 Let's Encrypt is free, among other things, because "HTTPS everywhere" is an idea of the industry giants

 But the most pressing question first: Is Let's Encrypt really free?
 Or rather: What's the catch?
 To make a long story short: Yes, neither the certificates nor the required programs cost money.
 And: there is no catch.
-Often, however, this question is not motivated by purely economic reasons, but above all by the broader question of why Let's Encrypt is free.
-So why suddenly offer a product that other organisations had previously paid for, for free.
+Often, however, there are not purely economic motives behind this question, but rather the further question of why Let's Encrypt is free of charge.
+So why should a product that other organisations have previously paid for suddenly be offered free of charge?

-Let's Encrypt has relatively low personnel costs, since almost all processes are automated.
-In addition, some of the manual work is carried out by employees of other non-profit organisations - for example, the maintenance of the small programme that issues the certificates, the so-called Certbot.
+Let's Encrypt has relatively low personnel costs, as almost all processes are automated.
+In addition, some manual work is done by employees of other non-profit organizations - for example, maintaining the small program that issues the certificates, the so-called Certbot.

-This eliminates a large financial burden.
+Thus, a large financial burden is eliminated.
 The required hardware is also largely covered by the cooperation with the Linux Foundation.
-Sponsorship and donations are intended to cover all other costs.
-The official sponsorships are estimated at up to $350,000 annually.
+All other costs are covered by sponsorships and donations.
+The official sponsorships are stated to be up to $350,000 per year.

-In addition to industry giants such as Mozilla, Cisco, Chrome and Facebook, the Let's Encrypt project also has the support of companies from the WordPress -area, such as Automattic.
-The company of the WordPress co-founder Matt Mullenweg has made a name for itself above all through his standard integration of Let's Encrypt certificates at WordPress .com ...and I've got to say...
+In addition to industry giants such as Mozilla, Cisco, Chrome and Facebook, companies from the WordPress sector are also supporters of the Let's Encrypt project, such as Automattic.
+The company of WordPress co-founder Matt Mullenweg has distinguished itself primarily through its standard integration of Let's Encrypt certificates on WordPress .com stood out.

-The motivation, which all sponsors of the project like to mention prominently, is the desire to create equality on the net.
-Because it can be assumed that HTTPS will in future be an even more important ranking criterion will be.
-And if certain websites either cannot afford the certificates or do not have access to them, this will exclude certain sites - and thus certain people and their WordPress -projects from participating in the Internet.
+The motivation, which all sponsors of the project like to mention prominently, is the desire to create equality on the web.
+Because one can assume that HTTPS will become an even more important ranking criterion in the future.
+And if certain websites either can't afford the certificates or don't have access to them, this will exclude certain sites - and thus certain people and their WordPress -projects - from participating on the Internet.

-In addition, some sponsors will soon introduce technologies that mark unencrypted sites ones, thus increasing the pressure on operators to obtain certificates.
-For example, in July 2018 Google implemented that all HTTP-sites in Chrome browser as "not secure must be marked.
+Some sponsors will also soon introduce technologies that mark unencrypted sites , increasing the pressure on operators to get certificates.
+For example, Google implemented in July 2018 that all HTTP-sites will be marked as "not secure" in the Chrome browser.

-A certificate authority that issues an SSL certificate free of charge to every site operator therefore fits perfectly into the plans of the largest sponsors of Let's Encrypt.
-Such providers, which "HTTPS everywhere" propaganda are therefore also significantly involved in the establishment of a free SSL infrastructure.
+A certificate authority that issues an SSL certificate free of charge to every site operator thus fits perfectly into the plans of Let's Encrypt's biggest sponsors.
+Such providers who propagate "HTTPS everywhere" are therefore also significantly involved in the establishment of a free SSL infrastructure.

 Let's Encrypt is no longer a small NGO